-It will be kidding time here in a few short months and we just can’t wait to see all the adorable bouncy babies!
-Our first year kidding we were so nervous and were not sure what goat kidding signs to look for.
+It will be kidding time here in a few short months and we just can't wait starting taking care of baby goats, they're so adorable!ย Our first year kidding we were so nervous and were not sure what goat kidding signs to look for.

-We knew how to tell we had pregnant goats, so we knew we definitely had babies on the way.
-We had so many questions about what the goat labor timeline would look like.
+We knew how to tell goats are pregnant, so we knew we definitely had babies on the way.ย We had so many questions about what the goat labor timeline would look like.ย

 We wanted to be sure that we would be there when our does kidded, so we needed to know what the common goat kidding signs to look for were.